mk-fg/fgtk/README.md

 and requires an interactive confirmation via button prompt.

-Has recursive mode, runs a bunch of sanity-checks before doing anything, allows for file removals as well (by removing lines from a tagged file-list).
+Has recursive mode, runs a bunch of sanity-checks before doing anything, allows for file removals as well (by removing lines from a tagged file-list), detects "delta" or "colordiff" tools for nicer changes' summary.